JingjingLiang99/JingjingLiang99.github.io/_posts/01-Precision-Marketing-P2.md

 ---
 <h2 id="Customer Segmentation" style="color:black">Customer Segmentation</h2>

-Using k-medoids with 6 clusters, the customer groups are similar to each other but with slightly different attributes.
-Group 1 has high tenure and family size.
-They have more purchases and visit frequently.
-Therefore, they are perceived to be loyal customers of the website.
-Another two groups that are worth noticing are group 3 and group 6.
-Group 3 have low tenure, visit frequently but have low purchase or spends.
-Group 6 are also new users, but they have not used our website recently.
-Therefore, these two groups are eliminated when selecting the target audience for the advertisement campaign.
+Using k-medoids clustering with 6 clusters, we identified customer groups that are similar in nature but exhibit slight differences in their attributes.
+Group 1, for example, is characterized by high tenure and large family size.
+They make frequent purchases and visit the website regularly, indicating that they are likely loyal customers.

+Two other groups, Group 3 and Group 6, also stand out.
+Group 3 consists of customers with low tenure who visit the website frequently but have low purchase rates and spending levels.
+Group 6, on the other hand, includes new users who have not engaged with the website recently.
+Given these characteristics, Groups 3 and 6 are excluded from the target audience for the advertisement campaign, as their engagement and spending behaviors do not align with our campaign objectives.

 {::options parse_block_html="true" /}
 <details>